kyle1320/async-channel/README.md

 ## `Processor` Utility Class

-In fact, this multi-receiver pattern is so useful that AChan includes a utility wrapper class for performing "multi-threaded" operations over Channels.
+In fact, this multi-receiver pattern is so useful that async-channel includes a utility wrapper class for performing "multi-threaded" operations over Channels.

 The `Processor` class makes it easy to perform functional operations such as `map` and `filter` on Channels while utilizing concurrency.
 For example: